01How to Get Hired for a Seasonal Job

 06Summer Camp Jobs

 If you’re a teacher looking for a summer job, people with a background in education are in demand for counselor jobs.
 Summer camp jobs work perfectly into a college student’s schedule, too.
-High school students may be able to be hired as counselors in training or for one of other positions camps offer.
+High school students may be able to be hired as counselors in training or for one of the other positions camps offer.

 In addition to counselors, camps hire activity coordinators, nurses, maintenance, food service, and administrative staff.
-Here’s a list of types of summer camp jobs and how to get hired to work at a camp.

 07Tax Season Jobs